It is hard to believe that in this day and age, up to one in four women will lose a baby during pregnancy or birth.

 Pregnancy loss expressed as a number per day

 Statistics about early miscarriage, late miscarriage and ectopic pregnancy

 A preterm birth, one that happens before 37 completed weeks of pregnancy, is the number one cause of newborn deaths and the second leading cause of deaths in children under five.

 Around 2.6 million stillbirths (the death of a baby at 24 weeks' gestation or more) occur each year.
-Although 98% of these deaths take place in low-income and middle-income countries.
+Half of these could be prevented with improved quality of care.

 In addition to our core work on miscarriage, stillbirth, preterm birth and pre-eclampsia, Tommy’s also funds projects that research the effects of lifestyle and well-being on pregnancy and on the later life of the child.

 When a baby dies after 24 weeks of gestation it is called a stillbirth.
 Incredibly, over 3,500 babies are stillborn every year in the UK and many of these deaths remain unexplained.
 Tommy’s research is dedicated to improving these shocking statistics.

 Around 60,000 babies are born prematurely each year in the UK and many suffer lifelong consequences as a result.
 Preterm birth is the leading cause of neonatal death in the UK.

 80 percent of my pregnancies have ended in death and I felt like they were telling me those babies didn't matter.

 I phoned Tommy's and I cannot remember the midwife's name who I spoke to but she was utterly, utterly amazing.
 Incredible.